SIDN/ietf-epp-restful-json/src/draft-restful-epp-json.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

 JSON is case sensitive.
 Unless stated otherwise, JSON specifications and examples provided in this document MUST be interpreted in the character case presented.
 The examples in this document assume that request and response messages are properly formatted JSON documents.
 Indentation and white space in examples are provided only to illustrate element relationships and for improving readability, and are not REQUIRED features of the protocol.

 # Conversion Rules

-In general a single XML element allows for the following forms
+A XML element may use one of 7 possible forms, the sections below describe how these forms MUST be translated to valid JSON.

 1. Empty
 2. Pure text content